-(first posted 4/26/2013.
-Just the thing to re-post on Independence Day) Americans like things big.
+(first posted 4/26/2013) Americans like things big.
 The country’s big, the meals are big, people are big, the roads are big, and the distances are far.
 Families used to be big.
 And big station wagons were the vehicle of choice for many of them.
 And America likes growth, so the wagons kept getting bigger and bigger, until certain externalities imposed themselves, in particular starting very shortly after GM started building the biggest ones ever, in 1971.
 This 1975 Buick Estate Wagon, the last year it was built, is 231.8 inches (5887mm) long, longer than even that standard bearer of bigness, the 1976 Cadillac DeVille.
-By that criteria alone, as well as a few others for good measure, it truly is the ultimate American station wagon.
+By that criterion alone, as well as a few others for good measure, it truly is the ultimate American station wagon.

 Although Ford lagged behind GM, especially in full-sized cars, it was consistently strong in the full-sized wagon segment.
 As proudly proclaimed in the ad, Ford outsold every other brand of station wagons.
 And the new 1965 version featured innovative twin facing rear seats, and the ’66 upped the ante further with the clever Magic Doorgate that could open either as a door or fold down as a tailgate.
 Ford was The Wagon Master.